emer0r1a/Java-Exceptions-FileHandling/README.md

 # READ ME

-⁕ Instructions for each exercise are provided in the `README file` inside each package.
+⁕ Instructions for each exercise are provided in the `README file` inside each directory.

 ⁕ Uses JUnit 5 — make sure to **import** or **add the library** before running tests.